johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 - The AsyncSubject is ideal for use with long-running calculations
 - The AsyncSubject will wait for Observable completion before emitting values to the multiple subscribers, then the value emitted will be the last value
+- The ReplaySubject will replay all emitted values for all subscribers
+- Later emitted values will also be relayed to all subscribers